tud-ccc/riscv-custom-extension/README.md

 ## Structure
 The project is structured as follows:

-*  parser/  -  contains model parsing facilities
+*  modelparsing/  -  contains model parsing facilities
 *  tst/  -  contains unit test for parser modules
+*  extensions/  -  default place, where extension models should be defined
+*  riscv-opcodes/  -  the riscv opcodes generator project, used by this project